Maryland Geological Survey – Data Preservation Efforts

 COLLECTIONS UNDERGOING PRESERVATION

-With the help of NGGDPP funding, MGS is currently continuing its preservation efforts on two separate collections: 1) the Aerial Photograph Collection; and 2) the Rock Cuttings Collection.
-Previous NGGDPP funding supported activities aimed at preserving the MGS Land-Based Core Collection.
+With the help of NGGDPP funding, MGS is currently continuing its preservation efforts on two separate collections: 1) the Drill Cuttings Collection; and 2) the Land-Based Core Collection and beginning work to inventory third collection, geophysical logs.
+Current NGGDPP funding is also promoting the compilation and preservation of critical minerals resources data.
+Previous NGGDPP funding supported activities aimed at preserving the MGS Land-Based Core Collection and the historical Aerial Photograph Collection.

 Please click the links below for information about each collection, including scanning status (if applicable) and collection inquiries: